narodnik/tau2/README.md

 * IRC notifications
     * ~~push API for server~~
     * create a bot which listens for events
-* general testing before final deployment
+* general testing and error handling before final deployment